 - Extinct Volcanoes: An extinct volcano is a volcano that no one expects will ever have another eruption.

 Reason Behind the Eruption of Volcanoes:

 The volcano eruption begins with the formation of magma in the lower section of the earth’s crust.
-The earth’s crust is made up of massive slabs called plates, which fits together like a jigsaw puzzle.
+The earth’s crust is made up of massive slabs called plates, which fit together like a jigsaw puzzle.
 The friction during the movement of plates causes earthquakes and volcanic eruptions.

 With pressure, it travels upwards with tremendous force hitting solid rocks and other material and creates a new passage to the earth’s surface.
-Once the magma reaches the air it is called as lava.
+Once the magma reaches the air it is called lava.

 Types of Volcanoes:

 These are grouped into four types:

 Cinder Cones: These are the simplest type of volcano.
 They occur when particles and blobs of lava are ejected from a volcanic vent.
 The lava is blown violently into the air, and the pieces rain down around the vent.
 Over time, this builds up a circular or oval-shaped cone, with a bowl-shaped crater at the top.
 Cinder cone volcanoes rarely grow larger than about 1,000 feet above their surroundings.